Guide to the Island of FOEHR – every village a home

 Wrixum

-Leaving Wyk on the route L214 towards the northwest – which sounds much more like a serious road trip than it actually is – you’ll first get to Wrixum, a name that sounds like borrowed from an Asterix-book.
+We are leaving Wyk on route L214 towards the northwest.
+This sounds more like a serious road trip than the leisurely bike ride we are taking.
+You’ll first get to the village of Wrixum, a name that sounds like borrowed from an Asterix book.

-Wrixum’s landmark is the windmill, erected in 1851 and functioning till 1960.
+Wrixum’s landmark is a windmill, erected in 1851 and functioning till 1960.
 At that time, grinding corn in a mill like this simply wasn’t economically interesting anymore.

-After a checkered history, the community of Wrixum bought the mill in 2016 and is now trying to re-animate it.
-The mill is now heritage-protected and the association is collecting money to buy new wings.
+After a checkered history, the community of Wrixum bought the mill in 2016 and is trying to reanimate it.
+The mill is now heritage-protected, and the association is collecting money to buy it new wings.
 The old ones had to be detached for safety reasons.

 Wrixumer Mühle